So you recently moved to Malta, and now you want to open a bank account?

 MeDirect

-The only requirements for opening the account is that you reside somewhere in the EU, and is also probably one of the easiest accounts to open of all as it can be done completely online.
+The only requirements for opening the account is that you reside somewhere in the EU/EEA, the UK, or Switzerland.
+It is also the easiest account to open of all as it can be done completely online with none of the unnecessary hurdles imposed by other Maltese banks.
+(Bank reference letters, I’m looking at you!)

 To verify your ID you can either upload a scan and use your webcam to take a selfie, or you can take photos of your ID + a selfie with your phone.
 You can also verify yourself at their branches either in Tigne, Sliema or in Gozo.
 Unlike virtually every other bank in Malta, these guys actually treat you well and provide excellent service, as well as excellent online banking!

-Note: As this is primarily an investment bank, I’d recommend checking out their investment option and high-interest term deposit accounts as well.
+Note: As this is primarily an investment bank, I’d recommend checking out their investment options and high-interest term deposit accounts as well.

 PostaPay